1. Rhino Art Conservation Education

 2. Rhino Vision & Rural Relations

 Rural communities bordering game reserves need to see themselves as Wildlife Guardians and active participants in conservation, if they are to become critical partners in ending rhino poaching and other wildlife crimes.
-Yet less than 2% of rural youth in KZN have seen a rhino or been inside a game reserve.
+Yet, less than 2% of rural youth in KwaZulu-Natal (KZN) have seen a rhino or been inside a game reserve.

-Project Rhino KZN’s NGO members & game reserves are working with community neighbours through the following:
+Project Rhino’s NGO members & game reserves are working with community neighbours through the following:

 1.The Rhino Vision initiative takes rural youth into wildlife parks to educate them on the value of conservation and the negative impact of rhino poaching and wildlife crime.
 It also supports community schools by providing conservation and environment-related resources and fun activities such as educational Rhino Soccer Matches.

-2.Building positive relationships between communities and their game reserve neighbours, instilling understanding of the value of conservation through tourism & job creation and encouraging community ownership and involvement.
+2.Building positive relationships between communities and their game reserve neighbours, instilling understanding of the value of conservation through tourism and job creation and encouraging community ownership and involvement.